Best Plants for an Apartment Balcony

 Flowers

 Begonias are a top pick for shady areas.
-They sport bright green leaves and flowers in a variety of colors.
+They sport multi-colored flowers that pop from a bed of thick green leaves.

 Ornamentals

-English ivy is perfect for a shady balcony.
+English Ivy is ideal for a shady balcony because it grows well in low light and drapes perfectly over the railing.
 Plant it at the base of a trellis for a lush privacy screen.

 Vegetables and Herbs